pierreforstmann/pg_set_acl/README.md

 `pg_set_acl` has no specific GUC setting.
 Note that installing `pg_set_acl` removes execution privilege on `set_config` function from PUBLIC.

-`pg_set_acl` checks that all SET commands are in the access control list materialized by `set_acl.privs' table (for all users who are not superusers):
+`pg_set_acl` checks that all SET commands are in the access control list materialized by `set_acl.privs` table (for all users who are not superusers):

 ```
  \d set_acl.privs;